joeghaname/RadCalculator/README.md

 ## RadCalculator

 Rad Calculator is a Java implementation of the sin, cos, and tan trigonometric functions.
 Also, it provides input using degree and radian format, all without dependence on any Java math library.
+A JUnit test suite is also included to test the functions.

 # Example Usage